Cycling and walking are critical to a sustainable transportation future. In European cities renowned for their public transit,

 Mineta San Jose International Airport.
 As the accelerating effects of

-Milpitas can lead the way to the better solution of PRT with a pilot project as pictured below.
+Milpitas can lead the way to the better solution of PRT with a pilot project as pictured to the right (inner loop).

-The blue lines in the image above indicate guideways and the ovals indicate station locations.
+The blue lines in the image indicate guideways and the yellowstars indicate station locations.